 If the corporation is a beneficiary or receives compensation when the employee dies, the premiums are not deductible.
 This includes corporate-owned life insurance policies taken out on behalf of employees.
 Though this type of insurance can provide protection against the loss of a key employee, monthly premiums are not tax-deductible.

 Unlike health insurance premiums, life insurance premiums are generally not tax-deductible for sole proprietors.
-Sole proprietors are treated just like S corporations in that premiums are only deductible if the corporation and owner aren’t beneficiaries under the contract.
+Sole proprietors are treated just like S-corps in that premiums are only deductible if the corporation and owner aren’t beneficiaries under the contract.

-Is life insurance tax-deductible?
-That depends on a lot of factors and how your business is structured.
-For the most part, life insurance premiums are not tax-deductible, but there are certain situations where they can be.
-Whether you’re an individual or a business owner, it’s essential that you consult a licensed accountant for any tax-related questions, as they can offer the most accurate advice based on your situation.
+For the most part, life insurance premiums are not tax-deductible, but there are a few exemptions.
+If you’re an individual or a business owner, it’s worth consulting a licensed accountant for any tax-related questions, as they can offer the most accurate advice based on your situation.

 When you’re ready to purchase a policy, compare life insurance providers to get the best possible deal.